-When a student has completed all required courses for the Ph.D., completed courses in a minor area, and has passed the Preliminary Examination, he/she becomes a dissertator.
+When a student has completed all required courses for the Ph.D. and has passed the Preliminary Examination, the student becomes a dissertator.
 As such, the student should only register for a total of 3 graded graduate level credits per semester.
-The 3 credits are usually in Medical Physics 990 (Research), but can include 1-3 credits of formal course work and/or Rad Labs related to the student's research, if approved by his/her advisor.
-This level of registration must be maintained continuously for spring and fall semesters (and for the summer 8-week session as well) until the dissertation is completed and deposited to the Graduate School.
+The 3 credits are usually in Medical Physics 990 (Research) but can include 1-3 credits of formal course work and/or Rad Labs related to the student's research, if approved by the student's advisor.
+This level of registration must be maintained continuously for spring, summer and fall semesters until the dissertation is completed and deposited to the Graduate School.
 Failure to maintain such continuous registration will result in a penalty equal to the registration fee of 12 credits at the time the dissertation is deposited.